Prince Samuel Adedoyin: Career

-The group is known for producing toothpaste, seasonings, detergents, fruit juices, noodles, pharmaceuticals, and agrochemical products.
-Many of these products are marketed in Nigeria and neighboring countries like Niger, Gabon, and Togo.
+The group produces toothpaste, seasonings, detergents, fruit juices, noodles, pharmaceuticals, and agrochemical products.
+Many of these products are marketed in Nigeria and neighboring countries, including Niger, Gabon, and Togo.

-Philanthropy and educational contributions
+Contributions

 Adedoyin has made philanthropic contributions, particularly in education.
 He established a Foundation Fund for the Handicapped and Less Privileged Children at the University of Ilorin.
 He was later appointed the Pioneer Chancellor of Trinity University, Lagos, in 2024.

 Awards and recognitions

 Adedoyin's awards and honors include: